 A.E.
 Bray Fruit Jar

-(Embossed 4-leaf clover)
+(Embossed Four-leaf clover)

 Bray Fruit Jar Company

-Los Gatos, California
+Annie Eliza Bray, Los Gatos, California

-Provenance: Jerry McCann collection
+Provenance: Jerry McCann Collection

-Support: Research assistance from Jerry McCann.
-Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr.
+Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr.

 Support: Lot 6272: A.E.
 BRAY FRUIT JAR PAT PENDg Dark Amber Squatty Quart, Closure: missing, has a temporary make-do closure only, Appearance: shiny glass with some spots of haze, Condition: No damage including a nice ground mouth with very little nicking.
 In the shoulder of the jar is a hard-to-see manufacturer’s pot stone with a single faint radiation through it.
 Tough to notice due to the location and the dark glass color., Embossing: strong, Base: unmarked, Age: c1901, Availability: rare, ex Phil Robinson collection – Greg Spurgeon, North American Glass